-Welcome, new international students!
-Western Oregon University (WOU) is happy to be your continued education.
-If you become ill or injured while you are a student, call Student Health Counseling Center (SHCC) at 503-838-8313.
+Welcome to WOU!
+Western Oregon University (WOU) is happy to be your choice for continued education.
+If you become ill or injured while you are a student, call the Student Health Counseling Center (SHCC) at 503-838-8313.
 Usually, office visits are free to students.
 You might need to pay for some services such as lab tests, immunizations, and prescriptions.
 All the charge goes in the student account.
 You don’t pay in person, cash, or any transaction at SHCC.
 For more information go to https://wou.edu/health/parents/fees-for-service/

 International students are automatically enrolled in the WOU international student insurance plan.
 If you have other insurance that meets federal, state, and university requirements, you may submit a waiver to remove the charge.
 For more information go to https://wou.edu/international/international-students/current-students/insurance/